chessmail user manual

 • F: Flip board

-• Space: Play moves automatically
+• Space: Auto-play moves

-Conditional moves
+Conditional Moves

 When it is your opponent's turn, you can still enter moves on the board and save them as conditional moves.